freshstrangemusic/patisserie/README.md

           extension.
 You can use the special value "autodetect" to have pastery detect the language.

+  -t, --title <TITLE>
+          The title of the paste.

+          If not provided, the name of the file will be used instead.

 Options:
       --api-key <API_KEY>
           Your pastery API key.